Content Warning:

 “Give me one damned second.”

-I took an involuntary step back.
+I took a step back.
 Todd had never spoken to me like that.
-His voice was so ragged, and so close to the edge of a yell.
+His voice so ragged, and so close to the edge of a yell.
 I think he might have yelled if he hadn’t been so sick.
-He was much more forgiving when I broke his phone in high school.
+Even when I accidentally broke his phone in high school, he said it was fine with more kindness than he does now.
 Todd rose to his knees and took a deep breath.
 I tried not to look at the sopping wet spots on his knees.
 At least he didn’t fully fall into his puke.
 Then, he opened his eyes, and I recognized the determined man who always prepared himself.
 The first sense of relief washed over me like rain since I woke up.

 “Chuck, are you awake?”
 Todd asked.